Skip to main content

 Breed specificity is the highest-converting signal in the vertical.
 A buyer searching "French Bulldog harness no-pull" knows exactly what they need.
 The keyword is specific, the intent is clear, the purchase decision is close.
 A buyer searching "dog harness" is browsing 40 competitors with no strong product preference.
 The breed-specific buyer converts at 40-60% lower CPA.
 The generic buyer converts at whatever the algorithm decides to bid for them.

 Seasonal windows are tighter than any other vertical.
 Home decor Q4 is a 90-day window.
 Pet Halloween costumes are a 21-day window.
-Missing the first week of the Halloween pet window costs a disproportionate share of the window revenue because the algorithm is still learning while early buyers are already purchasing.
-Late preparation on pet seasonal windows is not a 10% miss - it can be a 40-60% miss on the window revenue.
+Missing the first week of the Halloween pet window costs a disproportionate share of the window revenue.
+That is because the algorithm is still learning while early buyers are already purchasing.
+Late preparation on pet seasonal windows is not a 10% miss.
+It can be a 40-60% miss on the window revenue.

 Supplement-adjacent compliance is under-recognised in the vertical.
 Pet food, dental chews, calming treats, joint supplements, and senior dog vitamins all have therapeutic-adjacent claims on their product pages.
-Most pet brands do not realise that GMC applies the same compliance rules to pet supplements that it applies to human supplements.
+Most pet brands do not realise that GMC applies the same compliance rules to pet supplements that it applies to human supplements - the exact rules our Google Ads for supplement brands work is built around.
 The same claim language that works on the product page trips disapprovals in Shopping.

 The four seasonal windows and how to pre-load them

-Window 3: winter coats and cold-weather gear (October 15 to December 15)
+Step 3: Winter coats and cold-weather gear (October 15 to December 15)

 Performance Max structure for pet brands